4C4F4943/img_toascii/README.md

 <img src="https://github.com/4C4F4943/img_toascii/blob/main/tylor.png" witdh=150 height=150>
 <img src ="https://github.com/4C4F4943/img_toascii/blob/main/tdog.png" witdh=150 height=150>
 </p>
-theres kinda a lot of things you can change or play with but im a lil lazy to explain it all here. the most important one is colls which just dictates the size of the final image.
+theres kinda a lot of things you can change or play with but im a lil lazy to explain it all here. the most important one is colls which just dictates the size of the final image. if you use the <a href = "https://github.com/4C4F4943/img_toascii/blob/main/color.py">color.py</a> then i suggest you use one_character = True to just get the output of the colours.